celebrates its relaunch with a 24 hour livestream sharing

 him, as it's not the first time he's gone

-off on this topic.
+.
 This time around he says: "You mean we spent all this

 money making a demo and getting it out there, and it cut our sales in half?
 Yes,